 DIRECTIONS / ZUBEREITUNG

-2. For the filling wash the blueberries and dry.
-Mix the sugar with cornstarch and lemon zest in a small bowl.
-Add the lemon juice and vanilla paste to another bowl and mix.
-Add the blueberries and mix until covered, then sprinkle the sugar mixture on top and mix until distributed evenly.
+2. Wash and dry the blueberries for the filling.
+Combine sugar, cornstarch, and lemon zest in a small bowl.
+Add the lemon juice and vanilla bean paste to a second (larger) bowl and mix to combine.
+Add the blueberries and swirl them in the lemon juice mixture.
+Sprinkle the sugar mixture on top and mix until the blueberries are evenly coated with the sugar.
 Set aside.

 Here is a version of the recipe you can print easily.